Phenomenal Woman

 Photoshop: NOW FOR ALL YOUR WARMAKING NEEDS!!!

 Professor William Beeman at the University of Minnesota passed along a note today from "a colleague with a U.S. security clearance" about the mysterious Syrian site targeted in a Sept.
-6 Israeli airstrike.
+6 Israeli airstrike....go here to see the pictures and more commentary.

 The note raises more questions about the evidence shown last week by U.S. intelligence officials to lawmakers in the House and Senate.